-'I'm not going to tell Putin what to do'
+"I'm not going to tell Putin what to do"

-But then Trump, taking to his usual medium of Twitter, doubled down on his comments earlier just minutes later.
+But then Trump, taking to his usual medium of Twitter, doubled down on his earlier comments just minutes later.

 Later Wednesday, Trump senior communications adviser Jason Miller maintained that the presidential candidate was simply saying anyone with Clinton's emails should turn them over to federal authorities.

 Throughout the campaign, Trump has praised Russian President Vladimir Putin, whose rule has become increasingly authoritarian.
-In the press conference at his own golf course, the GOP presidential nominee again said he hoped he could work with Putin and threw cold water on the idea that the Russians were behind the DNC hack.
+In the news conference at his own golf course, the GOP presidential nominee again said he hoped he could work with Putin and threw cold water on the idea that the Russians were behind the DNC hack.

 "I'm not going to tell Putin what to do.
 Why should I tell Putin what to do?"
 Trump retorted.
 "He already did something today where he said don't blame them, essentially, for your incompetence."